HELP

 2. + New Change Order / Cancel.
 Top-right toggle.
 Opens this form; switches to Cancel while open.

 3. Approved Change Order Total.
-Live roll-up at the top — sum of every approved change order’s cost impact.
-Stays visible above the form.
+Live roll-up at the top.
+It sums every approved change order’s cost impact and stays visible above the form.

 5. Description of the change.
 Plain prose.
 What’s being added, removed, or modified.